Integrating Momento with your Unity app

 Understanding the User Interface

-In our example project, the user interface is already built out into two separate Unity UI Canvas elements, one for letting the user choose a name and one for the actual text chat.
+In our example project, the user interface is already built out into three separate Unity UI Canvas elements, one for letting the user choose a name, one for the actual chat UI, and one for any communicating errors to the user.

 As shown below, the NameCanvas contains a TextMeshPro input field and a "Start" button.